Is Docker buzz worrying you?

-If you want training – Docker does provide online training courses and I also noticed PluralSight had video training, as-well.
-The overview for both training options seemed more devoted to a Developer rather than for Ops or infrastructure which means a lot of trial and best efforts ahead.
+If you want training – Docker does provide online training courses and I also noticed PluralSight had video training, as well.
+The overview of both training options seemed more devoted to a Developer rather than for Ops or infrastructure which means a lot of trial and best efforts ahead.

 Recapping what Docker containers mean for Ops

 Let’s agree to expect Docker will only continue to grow in popularity which is why I am going to suggest managers, sysadmins, and Ops teams start to do their own Docker testing and labs, ASAP.